cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+7/15/2020

+The TitleSummarySlug and Tags editor now have validation error and warnings (only warning is in tags) for some validation (the slug is unique validation is not run at the moment to avoid issues with performance and/or more complicated issues of caching/delay bindings/etc).
+Working on this triggered a number of changes tightening up validations and some additional tests.

 7/14/2020